 It has long been established that children learn best through play.
-It is through playing that they learn about themselves, others and the world around them.
+It is through play that they learn about themselves, others and the world around them.

 Children’s language and social skills are enhanced as they interact with each other.
 Creativity and problem-solving skills are also developed as they think of different ways to play with what’s in front of them.
 Every child enjoys the wonderful benefits of play, whether he is typically developing or has specials needs like autism spectrum disorder.

-While there are so many factors to be considered in raising children with autism spectrum disorder, there is one thing that their parents need to do just like any other parents -- and that is to let their children play.
+While there are so many factors to be considered in raising children with an autism spectrum disorder, there is one thing that their parents need to do just like any other parents — and that is to let their children play.

 A game like Thinkfun Roll and Play, which asks kids to perform simple activities, is great for prodding kids to “moo like a cow” and “make a happy face.”

 These encourage players to pay close attention to details, a skill that children with autism spectrum disorder need.
 It will serve as their foundation when trying to understand a person or a situation just from visual cues.